Greg Flaxman, LCSW, MPH

 In my formal graduate training, I interned for Partners in Care Foundation, the LA County Department of Mental Health at Harbor UCLA, and Beach Cities Health District.
 I trained in facilitating mindfulness instruction through the InsightLA MBSR Teacher Training Practicum in 2015.

-After graduating with the MSW and MPH, I worked at Beach Cities Health District as a social worker in a community-based care management program.
+Following my graduate-level training, I worked at Beach Cities Health District as a social worker in a community-based care management program.
 I had the privilege of working with people facing life challenges due to disease and traumatic injury.
 Through this work, I learned about the resilience and strength that can emerge when encountering a life-changing diagnosis and progressive disease.
 I worked with the goal of assisting patients in maintaining and improving their quality of life based on their values and wishes.